Lab Personnel. |

 Dissertation: The impact of juveniles' ages and levels of psychosocial maturity on judges' opinions of adjudicative competence.

-Current Position: Forensic Examiner, Mental Health Management Services, Office of the Forensic Examiner, Concord, NH.
+Current Position: Clinical Psychologist, Mental Health Management Services, Concord, NH.

 Meghann Galloway, J.D., Ph.D.